EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 This is directly applicable to anyone running nodes on residential ISPs, mobile broadband, or shared infrastructure where CGNAT is common.

 This challenges the common assumption that meaningful network participation requires public exposure — demonstrating instead that constrained environments can still contribute reliably to network stability.

+This demonstrates that meaningful network participation does not require inbound connectivity — only stable and well-defined peer relationships.

 ---